 - The University will maintain a general stance of transparency and openness regarding the information it holds, subject to, the provisions of the Right to Information Act 2009 (Qld), the Information Privacy Act 2009 (Qld) and the Public Records Act 2002 (Qld).

 - In accordance with the RTI Act, the Vice-Chancellor is the 'Principal Officer' for all RTI matters.
 The Vice-Chancellor may delegate this responsibility to an authorised officer as legislated.

 5 Appointment of the RTI Coordinator and Decision Maker

 As the 'Principal Officer' under the RTI Act, the Vice-Chancellor is responsible for making a determination or decision on access applications made under the Act.
-The Vice-Chancellor has delegated this responsibility to the Team Leader, Corporate Records or alternatively, in the Team Leader's absence (for periods in excess of three University Business days), the Manager, Corporate Records.
+The Vice-Chancellor has delegated this responsibility to the Team Leader (Enterprise Information Management Services) or alternatively, in the Team Leader's absence (for periods in excess of three University Business days), the Manager (Enterprise Information Management Services).

-Subject to the limitations of the RTI Instrument of Delegation, the RTI Coordinator and decision-maker and the Manager, Corporate Records (the authorised officers) will undertake a range of activities to assist the University in meeting its compliance obligations under the RTI Act.
+Subject to the limitations of the RTI Instrument of Delegation, the RTI Coordinator and decision-maker and the Manager (Enterprise Information Management Services) (the authorised officers) will undertake a range of activities to assist the University in meeting its compliance obligations under the RTI Act.